 Erskine arrived in London with his sisters Elizabeth and Anne, and Jean Dempster, about two weeks after Boswell on Dec 1, 1762.
 He was one of Boswell's frequent companions during the next few months.
 He is also the first person mentioned in the London Journal (before Boswell's departure from Edinburgh on November 15, 1762).

 Erskine played a prank, with George Dempster, on Boswell in 1763 (LJ150263) for which Boswell considered never forgiving them.
 A few months later Boswell explained to Erskine the difference between friendship and comradeship (LJ 07/07-63), telling Erskine that their relationship was to be considered the latter.
 According to Boswell, Erskine seemed to agree, despite being taken somewhat aback initially.

 Boswell had 28 small pieces published in the second volume of A Collection of Original Poems by Scotch gentlemen (1761/2?, ed. by Erskine), which he also co-edited due to Erskine's duties in the military.
 In 1763 Boswell and Erskine published their mutual correspondence, to the chagrin of Boswell's father and generally bad reviews.
 Erskine was also co-author, with Boswell and Dempster, of Critical Strictures on the New Tragedy of 'Elvira', written by Mr. David Malloch (1763).

 On December 9, 1762, Erskine warned Boswell not to quote private conversations to other people.
 Boswell admitted to having that habit, but it became quite a problem in his later years.

-Erskine and Boswell were related, although distantly.
+On a side note, Andrew Erskine and James Boswell were related, although distantly.
 Erskine's great-great-great-great-great-grandparents John, 5th Lord Erskine (d.
 1552) and Margaret Campbell were Boswell's great-great-great-great-grandparents.